GoogleCloudPlatform/emblem/docs/auth-design.md

 # Authentication and Authorization for Emblem

-The Emblem application permits and prohibits operations on data based on the user's identity, represented as an email address.
+The Emblem application authorizes operations on data based on the user's identity, represented as an email address.
 Unauthenticated users (those who have not logged in to the application) have the ability to view public information such as current campaigns, but cannot view data linked to